HerrZatacke/wifi-gbp-emulator/readme.md

 It will even display a tiny printer icon when in print mode !["Tiny printer-icon"](docs/printer-icon.png "Tiny printer-icon")

 ## Demo Video
+This video shows an older version of the printer-emulator code.
+### ⚠ Take care ⚠
-⚠ Obviusly you should not power the ESP from the GameBoy, as this might damage the GameBoy itself.
+You should not power the ESP from the GameBoy, as this might damage the GameBoy itself.
+What you see in the video was meant as a proof of concept which is basically not implemented anymore.

 [![Video of the first prototype](docs/video.jpg "Video of the first prototype")](https://www.youtube.com/watch?v=HHPHkeio85U)